bkbilly/lnxlink/setup.md

 {% tabs %}
 {% tab title="System" %}
-Install LNXlink and it's dependencies.
-It will create a `config.yaml` file and it will guide you through the basic configuration setup:
+Install LNXlink with `pipx` and the required system dependencies.
+It will create an `lnxlink.yaml` file in the directory where you run the installer and guide you through the basic configuration setup:

 {% code overflow="wrap" lineNumbers="true" %}
 ```bash